AakashThapliyal/hdfs_projecr-Movie_Recommendation_System/README.md

 # Movie Recommendation System | Python, TMDb API, Hadoop HDFS | Tkinter GUI
-A modern and intuitive Movie Recommendation App using Python, Tkinter, TMDb API, and HDFS integration for Big Data workflows.
+An interactive movie recommendation app built using Python and Tkinter that suggests similar movies based on TMDb genres.
+Integrated with HDFS to save recommendations for Big Data processing.
+Ideal for learning API integration, GUI development, and Hadoop interaction!
 Features
 ✅ Movie recommendation based on similar genres
 ✅ Clean and interactive Tkinter GUI